1 Indexing (Or Lack Thereof)

 Pandas has this cute thing where if you assign values to some subset of the dataframe with square bracket indexing, it doesn’t work and gives the notorious SettingWithCopyWarning.
 To be fair, this warning also tells you to assign using .loc.
 Unfortunately many people in the Pandas community can’t read and instead just ignore the warning.

-Polars is not yet popular enough to attact the same crowd, but when it does it should not run into the same problem, as the only way to add or overwrite columns in Polars is the with_columns method.
+Polars is not yet popular enough to attract the same crowd, but when it does it should not run into the same problem, as the only way to add or overwrite columns in Polars is the with_columns method.

 f = pl.DataFrame({'a': [1,2,3,4,5], 'b': [10,20,30,40,50]})